Rinzai school: Five Mountain System

-Rinzai-monasteries
+Rinka-monasteries

 Not all Rinzai Zen organisations were under such strict state control.
 The Rinka monasteries, which were primarily located in rural areas rather than cities, had a greater degree of independence.
 The Ōtōkan lineage, which centered on Daitoku-ji, also had a greater degree of freedom.
 It was founded by Nanpo Shōmyō, Shūhō Myōchō, and Kanzan Egen.
 A well-known teacher from Daitoku-ji was Ikkyū.

 Another Rinka lineage was the Hotto lineage, of which Bassui Tokushō is the best-known teacher.

-Tokugawa (1600–1868)

-By the 18th century, the Rinzai school had entered a period of stagnation and decline.
-At that time, the monk Hakuin Ekaku (1686–1769) became prominent as a revitalizer and organizer of Rinzai Zen, and his vigorous methods spearheaded a long-lasting revival.
-Hakuin's systemization of the kōan training system serves today as the framework of formal Rinzai practice.

-Hakuin and his heirs
+Tokugawa (1600–1868) – Hakuin and his heirs

-Most Rinzai lineages pass through Hakuin Ekaku (1685-1786), the 18th century revivalist, who considered himself to be an heir of Shōju Rōnin (Dokyō Etan, 1642–1721), though Hakuin's formal dharma transmission from Shōju Rōnin entails some unanswered questions,.
+By the 18th century, the Rinzai school was challenged by the newly-imported Obaku-lineage, and by the waning of support from the ruling elites.
+Hakuin Ekaku (1686–1769), with his vigorous zeal for koan-practice and his orientation towards common people, became the hero of a revigorized tradition of koan-study and an outreach to a lay-audience, and most Rinzai lineages claim descent from him, though his engagement with formal Rinzai-institution was minimal.
 When he was installed as head priest of Shōin-ji in 1718, he had the title of Dai-ichiza, "First Monk":

+Hakuin considered himself to be an heir of Shōju Rōnin (Dokyō Etan, 1642–1721), but never received formal dharma transmission from him.
+Nevertheless, through Hakuin, all contemporary Japanese Rinzai-lineages are considered part of the Ōtōkan lineage, brought to Japan in 1267 by Nanpo Jomyo, who received his dharma transmission in China in 1265.